 - Peters Mountain cave mapping, dye-tracing, and new cave in-the-making: Since 2014, ICWA has raised concerns about MVP’s route over Peters Mountain through karst and close to the Rich Creek Spring and Cave.
 We have worked with DEP karst specialist Nick Schaer, local landowners, and caving experts to help expedite mapping of the previously unexplored Rich Creek Cave (download photos, map and story).
 Dye-tracing has revealed a groundwater connection between a cave northeast of the MVP corridor to the Rich Creek Cave and Spring on the opposite side.
 A new sinkhole/cave forming on farmland close to the route also shows a dye-traced connection across the corridor to the Rich Creek Cave and Spring.

-Indian Creek Watershed Association will conduct its annual Make It Shine cleanup of Indian Creek tentatively on Saturday April 20, 2019.
+Indian Creek Watershed Association will conduct its annual Make It Shine cleanup of Indian Creek as soon as the threat of the Corona Virus has abated.
 Once again we will canoe or kayak from the Old Mill in Greenville to the Hans Creek bridge picking up tires and trash along the way.
 The ride is about 3 miles and takes a couple of hours.
 If you have a boat, and would like to join us, we will meet behind the Old Mill at 1:00.
 Gloves and trash bags will be provided.
 For more information, contact Howdy Henritz at 304-832-6566.

 - Status and Legal challenges to the FERC, WV Department of Environmental Protection, and the Jefferson National Forest

 - Access to comments and reports (karst, hydrology, cultural attachment, economic)

 - Water testing information for landowners concerned about the MVP